 “KSPC has formed integrated teams with both Amec Foster Wheeler for the Legacy Project and contractor CH2MHILL for the Potash Handling Facility in Vancouver.
 Together, these teams work to ensure that we are on track to achieve our main goals, the first being to commission the plant in 2016 while maintaining our budget,” says Dahlhoff.
 “Our discipline to stick to our plan will take us there.”

-In the wellfield several kilometres east of the plant, wellpads No. 4 and No. 5 have been “handed over’’ to operations for initiation of cavern development processes.
-The 18 caverns beneath wellpads No. 2 and No. 3, where early cavern development began in March, will supply the initial feed to the processing plant when the mine goes into production.
+In the wellfield several kilometers east of the plant, well pads No. 4 and No. 5 have been “handed over’’ to operations for the initiation of cavern development processes.
+The 18 caverns beneath well-pads No. 2 and No. 3, where early cavern development began in March, will supply the initial feed to the processing plant when the mine goes into production.

 However, Farris’ biggest job right now is preparing the organization for the process plant startup and early operation.